jackwthake/psu-computer-science/cs163/prog1/readme.md

 ---
 ## Linear Linked List class
-One individual linked list. this will contain a head pointer that points to the first node, as well as all functionality with dealing with the linked list.
+One individual linked list.
+This will contain a head pointer that points to the first node, as well as all functionality with dealing with the linked list.
 It will contain the following exposed public member functions:
 - **constructor**: Will take no arguments and will initialize all member